The Most Important Pages on Most Websites (Besides Your Home Page)

-Every website is a little different, but nearly every site can benefit from these core pages.
+Every website is a little different, but nearly every site can benefit from these core pages

 So it would be irresponsible of us to say you need X, Y, and Z pages on your site without acknowledging that every business is different.
 Some sites have only a few core pages because they’ve strategically laid out their homepage to condense information for users.
+Others have a multitude of pages because their business requires that type of web design.

 Still, users typically look for certain pages on your site that help them understand three things: